brainglobe/brainrender/README.md

 ## Documentation

-`brainrender` is a project of the BrainGlobe Initiative, which is a collaborative effort to develop a suite of Python-based software tools for computational neuroanatomy.
+BrainRender is a project of the BrainGlobe Initiative, which is a collaborative effort to develop a suite of Python-based software tools for computational neuroanatomy.
 A comprehensive online documentation for brainrender can be found on the BrainGlobe website [here](https://brainglobe.info/documentation/brainrender/index.html).

-Furthermore, a open-access journal article describing `brainrender` has been published in eLife, available [here](https://doi.org/10.7554/eLife.65751).
+Furthermore, a open-access journal article describing BrainRender has been published in eLife, available [here](https://doi.org/10.7554/eLife.65751).

 ## Installation